mongodb-university/Bluehawk/docs/docs/tags.md

 ## Remove

-The `remove` command, also aliased as `hide`, removes the spanned range from Bluehawk output. `remove` can be helpful for hiding assertions and state setup from user-facing code samples.
+The `remove` tag, also aliased as `hide`, removes the spanned range from Bluehawk output. `remove` can be helpful for hiding assertions and state setup from user-facing code samples.

-You can use `remove` as either a block command or a line command.
+You can use `remove` as either a block tag or a line tag.

 Consider the following file: